What has changed

 The latest changes affecting trusts and trust reporting.

-Proposed amendments related to trust reporting
+Amendments related to trust reporting

-Among other proposed changes, for taxation years ending on or after December 31, 2025, certain trusts may not be required to file a T3 return if specific conditions are met.
+Also, for taxation years ending on or after December 31, 2025, certain trusts may not be required to file a T3 return if specific conditions are met.
 Where those conditions are not met and a T3 return is required to be filed, these trusts will not be required to file Schedule 15 with their T3 return for taxation years ending on or after December 31, 2025.
 These trusts include, but are not limited to:

 - Trusts holding assets with a total fair market value (FMV) that does not exceed $50,000 throughout the year

-- Trusts holding only the specific asset types as outlined in proposed paragraph 150(1.2)(b.1) of the ITA for the applicable taxation year, with a total FMV that does not exceed $250,000 throughout the year, provided certain additional conditions are met
+- Trusts holding only the specific asset types as outlined in paragraph 150(1.2)(b.1) of the ITA for the applicable taxation year, with a total FMV that does not exceed $250,000 throughout the year, provided certain additional conditions are met

-- Specific client trust accounts holding only the specific asset types as outlined in proposed paragraph 150(1.2)(c) of the ITA for the applicable taxation year, with a total FMV that does not exceed $250,000 throughout the year
+- Specific client trust accounts holding only the specific asset types as outlined in paragraph 150(1.2)(c) of the ITA for the applicable taxation year, with a total FMV that does not exceed $250,000 throughout the year

 - Trusts established to comply with a statute of Canada or a province where the persons acting as trustee hold the property in trust for a specified purpose, such as those of bankruptcy trustees or provincial guardians